Synthetic Controls with Multiple Outcomes: Theoretical Framework

 \end{prop}

-Since the bias of the multiple-outcome SC estimator reduces as the number of pre-treatment periods and the number of related outcomes increases, in practice we can use the SC method even when the number of pre-treatment periods is small, if multiple related outcomes are available and the treated unit can be closely approximated by the synthetic control for these outcomes in the pre-treatment periods.
-In Appendix~\ref{Ch2_sec_proof}, we compare the multiple-outcome SC weights with the single-outcome SC weights and find that they are generically different.
+Since the bias of the multiple-outcome SC estimator reduces as the number of pre-treatment periods and the number of related outcomes increases, in practice we can use the SC method even when the number of pre-treatment periods is small, if multiple related outcomes are available and the treated unit can be closely approximated by the SC for these outcomes in the pre-treatment periods.
+In Appendix~A, we compare the multiple-outcome SC weights with the single-outcome SC weights and find that they are generically different.

-The estimation and inference procedures are similar to those of the conventional SC method \citep*{abadie2021jel}, by including the multiple related outcomes in the pre-treatment periods as matching variables.
-To save space, we have placed the detailed description of the estimation and inference procedures in the Supplementary Appendix.
-The Supplementary Appendix, B.2, also illustrates the proposed method on the classic application of \cite{abadie2015comparative}, the effect of the 1990 German reunification on West Germany's GDP per capita.
+The estimation and inference procedures are similar to those of the conventional SC method \citep*{abadie2021jel}, by including the multiple related outcomes in the pre-treatment periods as matching variables (see their practical implementation for the empirical application in the \href{https://drive.google.com/file/d/1LQvfM-_omq-LiCMpkI_iNxkGFUUKKBTT/view?usp=sharing}{Online Appendix}).